-Policy: All critical incidents as defined by the State of Michigan must be reported to Southwest Michigan Behavioral Health (SWMBH), which will submit a summary report to the State of Michigan as defined in the Prepaid Inpatient Health Plan (PIHP) contract.
+Policy: All critical incidents, as defined by the State of Michigan, must be reported to Southwest Michigan Behavioral Health (SWMBH), who will report the incident to the State of Michigan as defined in the Prepaid Inpatient Health Plan (PIHP) contract.

-Purpose: To provide clear guidance for the reporting and review of all deaths and unusual events and/or incidents of persons served.
-All incidents not related to persons served (i.e. staff, volunteers, interns and visitors) must be reported as per appropriate agency policy and/or procedure.
+Purpose:To provide clear guidance for the reporting and review of all deaths and unusual events and/or incidents of Medicaid beneficiaries.
+All incidents not related to members (i.e. staff, volunteers, interns and visitors) must be reported as per appropriate agency policy and/or procedure.

 Scope: The PIHP requires that each participant Community Mental Health Services Program (CMHSP) review, investigate, and act upon sentinel events, critical incidents, and risk events for Medicaid beneficiaries.
-SWMBH requires that each participant CMHSP report critical incidents as defined by the state of Michigan monthly to SWMBH.
+SWMBH requires that each participant CMHSP report critical incidents and risk events to SWMBH by the timelines outlined in this policy.